 Since 1837, Births, Marriage and Death records (BMDs) have been kept by the General Register Office (GRO) of England & Wales, part of the National Office of Statistics (ONS).
 These records have been kept by law since 1837, detailing every birth, marriage and death recorded in England & Wales since that date.

-Parish registers held on CD-Roms are as follows:
+Parish registers held by The Moxon Society on CD-Roms are as follows: